learn-co-curriculum/phase-1-context-lab/README.md

 context_.

-The _execution context_ is a JavaScript `Object` that is either implicitly or explicitly passed along with the function at the time of the function's call.
+The _execution context_ is a JavaScript `Object` that is either implicitly or explicitly passed at the time of the function's call.

 The implicit way of passing a context with a function is something we have to memorize and accept as part of the nature of JavaScript.